spacetelescope/jwst/docs/jwst/refpix/description.rst

 differences array), and flag all values greater than the corresponding mean plus the standard deviation times a factor to avoid overcorrection.
-All suspicious pixels will be replaced by their nearest good reference pixel, or set to zero if there were no good reference pixels left.
+All suspicious pixels will be replaced by their nearest good reference pixel, or set to zero if there were no good reference pixels left (although this is unlikely to happen as there are typically only a few pixels flagged as suspicious).

 The next step in this processing is to copy the science data and the reference pixel data separately to temporary